skellis46/slipbox/improvisation and the threshold of the self.md

 > This practice is simply about being non distracted by the automaticity of thought.
 What's left when you're not distracted, is nothing but the vividness of conscious experience.
 Seeing, hearing, smelling, tasting, touching ... the arising of an emotion.
 (8:55min)

+The philosopher Rupert Spira writes how consciousness 'takes the shape of the next awareness' and may identify itself with the body as a part of that awareness.
+When it does this it 'forgets itself' [@spira-2008-transparency n.pag.] or hides itself from itself.
+In other words, in identifying with the body as a shape of awareness, consciousness loses its true nature and in the dancing I see myself as an organiser of these body-oriented shapes of awareness.

+I'm not sure I understand this idea of consciousness forgetting itself.
+I get how it takes the shape of the next appearance (say, a tingling in my hand).
+But what is the itself it is veiling itself from?
+That I identify the tingling as 'consciousness' as a 'thing'??

+- Spira here maps on to how I describe the reconstitution of the skin.
+The sense of a 'self surrounded by skin' appears and consciousness is veiled.

 > Consciousness bestows its identity exclusively on the body.
 It believes and feels, 'I am the body.'
 (Rupert Spira, The Transparency of Things Contemplating the Nature of Experience)